ishitatsuyuki/LatencyFleX/README.md

 ## Known issues

-- Minor stutters might happen during gaming session.
-The algorithm is still being tuned, but open an issue if the stutter is severe.
+- Minor stutters might happen.
-- GPU utilization will be lower when running with LatencyFleX.
-Overall LatencyFleX should be able to achieve ~95% utilization (assuming GPU bound).
-Open an issue if utilization is significantly low.
+- GPU utilization will be lower (around 95% when GPU bound).
+- It might take one second or two to adapt to large frame rate increases (e.g. if the game sets a background frame limit).

 ## Building from source